M4luk0/CTF_Scan/README.md

 # CTF_Scan
 This tool can do a complete scan of almost any CTF in my experience.
+This script is intended to run inside kali linux although it can be used in any OS.

 # Installation and usage
 ```console